jeremyevans/rubyconflt2016-presentation/slides/slides.md

 <h1 class="white" style="font-size: 200px; position: absolute; top: 250px; left: 520px;">Attack</h1>

 !SLIDE
-.notes To prevent a rainbow table attack, you do what is called salting, where you add random data called a salt before the password, and when you check a submitted password, you prepend the salt for the current password to the submitted password, compute the password hash, and then check if the resulting hash matches.
+.notes To prevent a rainbow table attack, you do what is called salting, where you add random data called a salt before the password, and when you check a submitted password, you prepend the salt for the current password hash to the submitted password, you compute the password hash, and then you check if the resulting hash matches the current password hash.

 <h1 class="white" style="font-size: 200px; position: absolute; top: 310px; left: 360px;">Salting</h1>

 !SLIDE
-.notes In addition to salting, the other way to increase password security is to require more computation to create the hash.
+.notes In addition to salting, the other way to increase password security is to require more computation to construct the hash.
 Good password hash algorithms use many iterations of an underlying algorithm internally, which is referred to as streching.

 <h1 style="font-size: 200px; position: absolute; top: 110px; left: 260px;">Stretching</h1>

 !SLIDE
-.notes These days, there are two good options for password hashes.
+.notes These days, there are two good password hash algorithms.
 One is bcrypt, another is scrypt.  bcrypt is older and has been studied more, scrypt is newer and takes more memory in addition to a lot of CPU time, making it theoretically more resistant to some attacks using custom hardware.
 Rodauth currently uses bcrypt.

 <h1 class="white" style="font-size: 130px; position: absolute; top: 310px; left: 460px;">bcrypt</h1>
 <h1 style="font-size: 130px; position: absolute; top: 430px; left: 460px;">scrypt</h1>